sgandon/katacoda-scenarios/kubernetes/steps/services.md

-To learn about service you first need to launch a pod that run a container providing some sort of API to the external world.
+To learn about service you first need to launch a pod that runs a container providing some sort of API to the external world.
-For the exercises we will use a simple hello-world web application that list on a given port any http requests.
+For the exercises we will use a simple hello-world web application that listens on a given port for any http requests.

 `cd webapp`{{execute}}

-please have a look at the pod definition.
+Please have a look at the pod definition.

 `clear; cat pod.yaml`{{execute}}